Jlo1923/ZamogaTest/README.md

 # ZamogaTest - Android Architecture

-A Rick And Morty simple app that loads information from [The placeHolder API](https://jsonplaceholder.typicode.com/) to show one approach to using some of the best practices in Android Development.
+ZamogaTest app that loads information from [The placeHolder API](https://jsonplaceholder.typicode.com/) to show one approach to using some of the best practices in Android Development.
 Including:
  * ViewModel
  * LiveData
  * Hilt (for dependency injection)